Assault occasioning actual bodily harm: Sentence

 It is inappropriate for the court to sentence an offender on the basis of racial aggravation where he has been convicted of this offence, but not the racially aggravated offence: R v.
 McGilliviray; R v.
 Kentsch.

 In Northern Ireland, a person guilty of assault occasioning actual bodily harm is liable, on conviction on indictment, to imprisonment for a term not exceeding seven years, or on summary conviction to imprisonment for a term not exceeding twelve months, or to a fine not exceeding the prescribed sum, or to both.

 Racially or religiously aggravated offence

 In England and Wales, section 29(1)(b) of the Crime and Disorder Act 1998 (c.37) creates the distinct offence of racially or religiously aggravated assault occasioning actual bodily harm.

 Visiting Forces

 In England and Wales and Northern Ireland, assault occasioning actual bodily harm is an offence against the person for the purposes of section 3 of the Visiting Forces Act 1952.

 Derivative offences

 In a number of jurisdictions this offence has been replaced by an offence which is very similar.

 Australia

 South Australia's section 20(4) of the Criminal Law Consolidation Act 1935 creates the offence of assault causing harm.

 Canada

 Section 267(b) of the Canadian Criminal Code creates the offence of assault causing bodily harm.

-Republic of Ireland
+Ireland

 Section 3 of the Non-Fatal Offences against the Person Act 1997 (No.26) creates the offence of assault causing harm.